Rowan1224/software-project/README.md

 - [presentations/](presentations) : folder containing all the intermediate presentations as PDF.
 Each file is labled using the template SoftwarePresentation_[month-and-date].pdf

 - [Report/](Report): contains the final project pdf report.

+## Usage Guide

+- Make sure that you're running the code from the directory where the script is located.
+- To run any file within (scripts) just use `python [Script_name].py`.